-The following multi-region location is available for Cloud Firestore:
+The following multi-region locations are available for Cloud Firestore:

 |Multi-Region Name||Multi-Region Description|

 A regional location is a specific geographic place, such as South Carolina.
 Data in a regional location is replicated in multiple zones within a region.

 Select a regional location for lower costs, for lower write latency if your application is more sensitive to write latency or if you want co-location with other Google Cloud Platform resources.